 Father Hanly’s homily for 3rd Sunday in Ordinary Time, Year B, was delivered on Chinese New Year’s Eve.

-This is a busy day for everybody, I’m sure, getting ready for the celebration of Chinese New Year.
+Today is a busy day for everybody, I’m sure, getting ready for the celebration of the Lunar New Year.

 Today, we have the calling of Jesus’s disciples.